 Power for Home and On the Go

 The Delta Pro is indeed a power source that you can take with you, but just barely.
-At 99 pounds (45 kg) it is large, heavy, and bulky.
+At 99 pounds (45 kg), it is large, heavy, and bulky.
 Thankfully, EcoFlow thought to include a built-in handle and a set of wheels to help cart it around.
 Still, this is definitely a power station that you’ll have to think twice about when bringing it with you.

 Fortunately, EcoFlow’s strategy with the Delta Pro goes well beyond just having a power station for use while tailgating or recharging your smartphone at the campsite.
-This models massive size allows it to do so much more, including linking into your home circuit to provide juice during extended power outages or natural disasters.
+This model’s massive size allows it to do so much more, including linking into your home circuit to provide juice during extended power outages or natural disasters.
 The unit can even be paired with multiple other Delta Pros to offer days of use even when the local power grid is completely offline.

-Its 3600 kWh of capacity is enough to run LCD televisions, recharge computers, power small and even large appliances, and much more.
+Its 3600 kWh of capacity is enough to run LCD televisions, recharge computers, power small and even large appliances, and more.
 To put this in perspective, this is enough to recharge a smartphone or tablet thousands of times.

 EcoFlow has also given us the option to recharge via an electric vehicle charging station, another smart generator, or directly from wind power too.
 Better still, these methods can be combined to increase charging speeds, which are surprisingly quick.
-I was able to plug it into a wall outlet and go from 60% power to 100% in about an hour and a half.
+I could plug it into a wall outlet and go from 60% power to 100% in about an hour and a half.

 Preorder on Kickstarter

-Other nice features of the EcoFlow Delta Pro include the ability to control it using a smartphone app and excellent LCD screen for monitoring charging and power usage.
-The power station also utilizes a long-lasting lithium iron phosphate battery that is good for 6500 charge cycles, which is much longer than most other similar devices.
+Other nice features of the EcoFlow Delta Pro include controlling it using a smartphone app and an excellent LCD screen for monitoring charging and power usage.
+The power station also utilizes a long-lasting lithium iron phosphate battery that is good for 6500 charge cycles, much longer than most other similar devices.

 EcoFlow says that the Delta Pro should be ready to ship in September of this year.
-Right now, it is taking preorders via Kickstarter where the company has set a goal of generating $100,000 to get the power station into production.
+Right now, it is taking preorders via Kickstarter, where the company has set a goal of generating $100,000 to get the power station into production.
 As of this writing, the campaign had already gained nearly $4 million, meaning this project is already funded.

 When it goes on sale to the public, the Delta Pro will sell for $3599 — a hefty but fair price for all of the features it offers.
-Early-bird supports on Kickstarter can get one for as low as $1999 however, depending on how soon they order.
+Early-bird supports on Kickstarter can get one for as low as $1999, however, depending on how soon they order.

 Find out more on the EcoFlow Delta Pro Kickstarter page.